strawberry-graphql/strawberry/docs/types/enums.md

 safely use it in your schema and strawberry will generate a default graphql implementation of it.

-The only drawbacks are that it is not currently possible to configure it (documentation / renaming or using `strawberry.enum_value` on it).
+The only drawback is that it is not currently possible to configure it (documentation / renaming or using `strawberry.enum_value` on it).

 </Note>